Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 Multi-script productions – episodes and series

 You can now upload and attach CuePilot files to Dramatify’s live & studio scripts to have everything readable in one place.
-You can upload a CuePilot shot list to the entire script, or just specific scenes.
+You can upload a CuePilot shot list to the entire script, or just specific scenes, as well as edit certain aspects of the shot list in Dramatify, and delete a scene shot list or all of them in one go.
+Useful if you want to reimport a new batch!

 How to add a CuePilot shot list